kism/archivepodcast/README.md

 If there is no config.toml file in the instance folder, the program will create one with the default values in archivepodcast/config.py.

-The default settings will not be enough to start the program as you need to define the podcasts you want to archive.
+The default config will not be enough to start the program as you need to define the podcasts you want to archive.

-### App settings 'app'
+### App config 'app'

 ```toml
 [app]